Chapter 3: Reversible Computing

 The Thermodynamics of Forgetting

-Key Idea.
 Landauer's Principle: Erasing one bit of information necessarily dissipates at least $k_B T \ln 2$ joules of energy as heat, where $T$ is the temperature of the environment and $k_B \approx 1.38 \times 10^{-23}$ J/K is Boltzmann's constant.
+Note that this uses the natural logarithm ($\ln 2 \approx 0.693$), not the base-2 logarithm.

-At room temperature ($T \approx 300$ K), this works out to roughly $2.85 \times 10^{-21}$ joules per erased bit.
-That is extraordinarily small - about 100 times less energy than a single photon of visible light carries.
-Modern transistors dissipate roughly a million times more energy per operation than the Landauer limit.
-So in practice, Landauer's principle is not what limits the energy efficiency of your laptop.
-But the principle is profound for what it tells us about the physics of information: information is physical, and destroying it has an unavoidable thermodynamic cost.
+At room temperature ($T \approx 300$ K), the Landauer limit works out to roughly $2.85 \times 10^{-21}$ joules per erased bit - about 0.018 electron-volts.
+That is extraordinarily small, roughly 100 times less energy than a single photon of visible light carries.
+Modern transistors dissipate about a million times more energy per switching operation than the Landauer limit.
+So in practice, Landauer's principle is not what limits the energy efficiency of your laptop today.

 Which Operations Erase Information?